raaaton/Basic-HTML-Website/README.md

 # Basic-HTML-Website
 ### A simple multi-page website using HTML and CSS as a roadmap.sh exercise to learn HTML and CSS.
-(For now, there is only one page but i will update it soon...)
 #### You can visit it at : https://basic-html-portfolio.netlify.app/
+Currently working on the responsive and on the different pages...

-##### Here's the roadmap.sh exercise link: https://roadmap.sh/projects/basic-html-website
+##### Here's the roadmap.sh 1st exercise link: https://roadmap.sh/projects/basic-html-website